Melaleuca: Etymology

-Taxonomy and naming
+Taxonomy

 The first known description of a Melaleuca species was written by Rumphius in 1741, in Herbarium amboinense before the present system of naming plants was written.
 The plant he called Arbor alba is now known as Melaleuca leucadendra.
 The name Melaleuca was first used by Linnaeus in 1767.
 Many species previously known as Metrosideros were then placed in Melaleuca.
 In Australia, Melaleuca is the third most diverse plant genus with up to 300 species.

 The genus Callistemon was raised by Robert Brown, who noted its similarity to Melaleuca, distinguishing it only on the basis of whether the stamens are free of each other, or joined in bundles.
 Botanists in the past, including Ferdinand von Mueller and Lyndley Craven have proposed uniting the two genera but the matter is not decided.
 Evidence from DNA studies suggests that either Callistemon and some other genera be incorporated into Melaleuca or that at least 10 new genera be created from the present genus.

 In 2014, Lyndley Craven and others proposed, on the basis of DNA evidence and a lack of morphological support, that species in the genera Beaufortia, Calothamnus, Conothamnus, Eremaea, Lamarchea, Petraeomyrtus, Phymatocarpus and Regelia be transferred to Melaleuca.
 The World Checklist of Selected Plant Families maintained by the Royal Botanic Gardens, Kew lists Calothamnus and the other genera as synonyms of the accepted genus Melaleuca.
 The move has not been adopted by all Australian herbaria with some taxonomists, including Alex George opposing the move.